Skip to main content

 212 315 0470

-Galerie Lelong & Co. opened in New York in 1985, and in 2001 moved to its present (ground-floor) location in Chelsea.
+Galerie Lelong opened in New York in 1985, and in 2001 moved to its present (ground-floor) location in Chelsea.
 The gallery’s focus is in international contemporary art, representing artists and estates from the United States, South America, Europe, and the Asia Pacific region.

 The gallery has a long history of working closely with museums and public institutions from around the world to support the placement of permanent commissions and the creation of monographic exhibitions and publications on its artists.
 It has been a proponent of contemporary Latin American art and has presented exhibitions by some of its most vital figures for over two decades.